Ben Walsh: Syracuse's Columbus Monument

-Ben Walsh worked with InterFaith Works, a local charity, to lead community discussions on Syracuse's Christopher Columbus monument in 2018 and 2019.
+Walsh worked with InterFaith Works, a local charity, to lead community discussions on Syracuse's Christopher Columbus monument in 2018 and 2019.
 In 2020, he established a formal advisory council, the Columbus Circle Action Group, to consider ways to modify Columbus Circle.
 That group put forth a number of ideas, but in its report stopped short of suggesting that the statue should be removed.
 Nonetheless, on October 9, 2020, Walsh announced he had decided to remove the statue and other parts of the statuary from the monument and send the statue of Columbus to an unidentified "private location".

-In response, the Columbus Monument Corporation and 27 Syracuse taxpayers sued the City and Mayor on May 16, 2021, to stop the plan.
+In response, the Columbus Monument Corporation and 27 Syracuse taxpayers sued the City and Mayor on May 16, 2021 to stop the plan.
 The petitioners argued that the monument was privately funded and that private funds were integral to the monument's renovation by the City in 1992, and that Walsh lacked the legal authority under city law and a 1990s contract with the state to remove the monument or any part of it.
-On March 11, 2022, Supreme Court Justice Gerard Neri granted the petition in part, finding that the City has a legal duty to maintain the monument in its current form and place and that the Columbus Monument Corporation was a third-party beneficiary of the City's contract with the State, a contract in which the City promised to maintain the Monument on a long-term basis.
-Mayor Walsh immediately announced that the City would appeal Justice Neri's decision.
-As of now, there is no date for the appeal to be heard.
+On March 11, 2022, Supreme Court Justice Gerard Neri granted the petition in part, finding that the City had a legal duty to maintain the monument in its place.